sanyogsakenkok/AnalDestroyerScript/README.md

 - With **Jump** you can also infinite jumping and jump on objects
 - Can't Jumping while doing something

+All of these functions can be edited by You

+Like: Dash with 500 meters

 # AUTO INJECTED FUNCTIONS
 *ESP* - allows to see all players on the map